sagare786/BADSHAHMUSIC/README.md

 - [Callsmusic](http://github.com/callsmusic/callsmusic)
 - [tgvc-userbot](https://github.com/callsmusic/tgvc-userbot)

 This project is inspired on the hard work done by [Rojserbest](http://github.com/rojserbest).
-Without his hardwork daisyxmusic won't exist.
+Without his hardwork BadshahMusic won't exist.
-Also DaisyXmusic is inspired by many opensource bots and userbots
+Also BadshahMusic is inspired by many opensource bots and userbots

 ### Don't Edit This Part